 Going through a job or career change at 50+ can be challenging, especially if you’ve been with the same company for years.
 Fortunately there are a few things you can do to make sure you get interviews and end your job search successfully.

-We invited professional resume writer Virginia Franco to share 7 “musts” when changing jobs or careers at 50+.
+I invited professional resume writer Virginia Franco to share 7 “musts” when changing jobs or careers at 50+.

 I’ll let her take it from here…